lu0/git-partial-clone/README.md

     - Overrided by `TAG_NAME`.
 - `TAG_NAME`:(tag | t)
     - Tag of the version to be fetched.
-    - Omit it to fetch the latest commit.
+    - Omit it to fetch the latest commit of `BRANCH`.
     - Takes precedence over `BRANCH`.
 - `COMMIT_DEPTH`:
     - Number of commits you want to fetch (useful for deployment purposes).